LucasChat/api-lotr/README.md

   ]
 ]
 ```
-#### Return all characters that to went to a place for a given date
+#### Returns all characters that to went to a place for a given date
 ```
 > 127.0.0.1:8000/place/{slug}/characters/date/{date}
 ```